davidrhoden/davidrhoden-basic-netlify/timeline/golden-ray-played-a-house-party-feb-23-2022.md

 Andrew pointed out that there was no way the cops would even come, and that if they did they probably wouldn't do anything.
 I agreed that this was a good point but then again, getting along with Greg's neighbor isn't really our problem.

 We ended up playing about a 75% set, though we had to play inside, and really quiet.
 Not even sure how that was different.
 It was all right.
 Nobody called the cops.
 I try to keep expectations really low when playing these non-gig gigs.

+I did manage to smack myself in the face with my own bass guitar and open up a cut on my left eyebrow.
+Memories.

 ![Golden Ray on Greg's porch March 30, 2021.](/static/img/rock/golden-ray/golden-ray-porch-mar-30-2021.jpg)